 3. PetAmi Saddle Bag Dog Backpack

-This harness uses lightweight ripstop nylon and soft mesh padding, offering comfort for medium and large dogs on extended hikes.
-Multiple compartments, a built-in waste bag dispenser, and reflective stripes add practical touches.
-The adjustable fit helps keep the pack snug for active dogs carrying essentials.
+This harness uses lightweight ripstop nylon and soft mesh padding, offering a comfortable fit for medium and large dogs on long hikes.
+Multiple compartments, a built-in waste bag dispenser, and reflective stripes add everyday convenience and safety.
+Adjustable straps help keep the pack snug for active dogs carrying their own essentials.

 What We Like: